idena-network/idena-docs/docs/wp/economics.md

 ### Flip reward fund

-The flip reward fund is distributed equally to all validated participants proportionally to the number of their qualified flips and their grades.
+The flip reward fund is distributed equally to all participants proportionally to the number of their qualified flips and their grades.
 Non-qualified flips are not paid for.

 The flip grade is determined by the votes of the committee members.
 During the long session committee members can vote as follows: